lukeed/gulp-rev-manifest/integration.md

 # Integrating `gulp-rev-manifest` into your app

-Outlined below are two common approaches to integrating an asset manifest like the one **gulp-rev** outputs into an application.
+Outlined below are two common approaches to integrating an asset manifest like the one **gulp-rev-manifest** outputs into an application.

 For our examples, we'll assume the following `rev-manifest.json`: